303 Fear Faith Revenge: Plot

 In 1960, five teenagers began their new journey as students in St. George Catholic School.
 Chaidan (“Chai”) — a scholarship-funded boy originated from northern part of Thailand; Ghulsolsang (“Ghul”) — an avid photographer, searching for freedom; Sihnsamuth (“Sihn”) — sensitive and allergic; Pongketh ("Pong") — a good-looking student; and Traisoon (“Trai”) — who sees this school as a platform for him seeking popularity and becoming influential figure.

 The freshies came from different backgrounds: from a wealthy family, a politician family, and a famous family; son of a military officer, a high rank officer, a civil servant, and a school alumnus.

 The boys began flourished attraction with a picture of Prince Daovadueng Sila, an alumnus whose come with reputable as excellent student but raised a question why only a young picture of him was displayed.
 They began to dig for more information about him from the school's yearbook of 1952.
 They found out he was dead by suicide.

 Unsatisfied with the limited resources, they began investigate the real reason behind the pronounce-suicide.
 Even Mr Choo, the long servant school janitor claimed that he had shot himself.
 The boys befriended Numkang, the daughter of fierce Mr Sawaeng ("Waeng"), the school bad-tempered teacher.
 Father Theodore also stated that Prince Daovadueng committed suicide.

-One night they decided to use an Ouija board with inclusion of Numkang, who admired the late prince.
+One night they decided to use a Ouija board with inclusion of Numkang, who admired the late prince.
 By hailing the spirit of Prince Daovadueng and ask him about the actual reason behind his death, the cause of his death was not suicide, instead he had been murdered.
 Without their knowledge, the broken planchette releases the spirit of Chatta, the evil spirit of a boy who had been bullied, mentally and physically by his school mates.